Vegetation Management Frequently Asked Questions

 That depends on a lot of different factors: the proximity of your tree to our lines, the growth habit of the tree, the size of the limbs that need to be removed, the availability of suitable lateral limbs to trim to, and other trimming that has been done to the tree.

 Your trees may not be actually touching the wires, at this time, but they could be close enough to sway into the lines in high winds.
+The electric line is bare mental, high voltage wire, which can cause burning and eventually degrade the quality of the wire.
 Also all the trees on this feeder should be on the same approximate maintenance schedule.
 This improves reliability to everyone on the circuit and reduces the number of trips we have to make to maintain that reliability.
 The amount of time that it takes to restore power is also reduced.
 Trimming limbs before they cause a problem is ideal.
 By doing so, we can direct the growth away from the lines.

 Our standards are based on several factors: the minimum safe working distance for a tree worker, how much trees sway in high winds, the amount of ice on a tree before it touches a power line, the ability of limbs to break and fall on lines and the varying growth and regrowth rates of different species of trees.